Morwenna Hoeks

 I'm a postdoctoral researcher in the Psycho- and Neurolinguistics lab led by Prof. dr. Nicole Gotzner at the Institute of Cognitive Science, University of Osnabrück.
 Before joining this lab, I completed my PhD at the Linguistics Department at the University of California Santa Cruz.

 Broadly, my research interests lie in semantics and its interfaces.
-A large proportion of my work revolves around the notion of alternatives as semantic/pragmatic objects and their connection to the formation of questions, the interpretation of (free choice) disjunction, focus structure, intonation and the organization of discourse more generally.
+A large proportion of my work revolves around the notion of alternatives as semantic/pragmatic objects and their connection to the formation of questions, the derivation of scalar implicature, the interpretation of (free choice) disjunction, focus structure, intonation and the organization of discourse more generally.
 I approach this both from a formal theoretical perspective, as well as a processing perspective.

 On the theoretical side, my work involves the way in which different alternative-generating expressions (foci, disjunctions, questions, existentials) interact to form complex meanings.
 I'm also interested in the question of what role prosody and intonation should play within a general theory of meaning.